-Quarterly Limits
+Quarterly Lim its

 ALARA 1 ALARA 2

 (mrem) (mrem)

 10% Annual 30% Annual

-Whole Body 125 375
+Whole B lody 125 375

-Extremities 1,250 3,750
+Extremit ies 1,250 3,750

 - 7. If a student receives an exceptional dose, the following procedure would be put into action: - a.
 The student would be notified in writing of the exposure and placed on clinical leave, until resolution of the issue.
 The student may continue to attend didactic classes in the interim. - b.
 An investigation into the exposure will be conducted by the RSO and Program Director and a Report of Findings provided to the student within three (3) business days. - c.
 The student will only be allowed to continue clinical instruction after the completion of the report and if the dose does not exceed the maximum dose for the time period. - d.
 The Report of Findings will include a review of the current practices is completed to help identify any areas for improvement. - e.
 A review of the report will be conducted by the Safety committee at the next regularly scheduled meeting. - f.
 Documentation of the incident will be placed in the student's permanent file. - 8.
 Permanent records of all students' radiation exposure are maintained in the Radiation Safety Office.
-This information is available to the student at any time upon request.
+This information will be provided to the student within 30 days of the RSO receiving it, and will also be available to the student at any time upon request.
 Personnel exposure records are released to other individuals or institutions only by written authorization of the student.